KartikAnand17/KartikAnand17/README.md

 ### Hi there, I'm Kartik 👋
 - Masters in Computer Science - Data Science Track Student at University of Texas at Dallas
+- Computer Scinece and engineering graduate from Birla Institute of Technology and Science

 <!--
 **KartikAnand17/KartikAnand17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.